At the crux of every real estate transaction underlies fair market value.

 Of course most home buyers are willing to pay what is fair for the house, but they certainly don’t want to overpay.

 This is where understanding the fair market value of a home is important.
-Having a proper understanding of what a home is worth that you are interested in, will dictate what you most likely pay to be able to successfully complete its purchase.
+Having a proper understanding of what a home is worth , will dictate what you most likely pay to be able to successfully complete its purchase.

 Fair market value is calculated by a comparative market analysis prepared by an agent representing you as a buyer’s agent.
 It compares similar homes that have sold that are close to the property you are interested in.